 But what does all this mean?

 The 'sweet spot' for creating this resonance is when the wave is as long or longer than the circumference of Earth.
 This is an extremely low-frequency wave of up to one hundred thousand times lower than the lowest frequency radio waves used to send signals to your AM/FM radio.
-As this wave flows around Earth, it hits itself again in such a way that the crests and troughs of the wave are aligned.
+As this wave flows around Earth, it hits itself again in such a way that the crests and troughs of the wave are aligned and act in resonance with each other to increase the original signal.

 Scientists speculate that the waves are related to the electrical activity in the atmosphere.

 The base atmospheric electromagnetic resonant frequency is 7.83 Hz.
-This means our atmosphere is continuously resonating with a radio frequency of 7.83 Hz, along with progressively weaker harmonics at 14.3, 20.8, 27.3 and 33.8 Hz.
-These are what is known as the Schumann resonance.
+This means our atmosphere is continuously resonating with a radio frequency of 7.83 Hz, along with progressively weaker harmonics at around 14.3, 20.8, 27.3, and 33.8 Hz.
+These oscillations are called the Schumann resonances.

 The atmosphere was first proposed as a good conductor of electricity in 1893 by George FitzGerald.
 He was able to estimate that, based on the layers of the atmosphere where he saw the best conductors, there would be electromagnetic oscillations of around 0.1 seconds.
 He had theorized and essentially discovered the lowest mode of Schumann resonances.